jhxie/procnanny/README.md

   there is a line "coredumpctl 10" appear in the configuration file at the same time; however, "re-definition" is allowed if the file is re-read (caught a SIGHUP signal).

+4.The length of the program name to be monitored is no longer than 1024 characters as well(based on ASSUMPTION #1).